MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/paginated-accessible-structure-type-overwrite.md

 ## Heading level for text boxes

 In Report Builder, you can set the heading level for any text box, including text boxes that are placed inside a *tablix*.
-Tables and matrixes are both examples of tablixes.
+Tables and matrixes are both examples of *tablixes*.

 The default value is *None*.
 Here are the available values: